AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: Conclusion

 \section{Conclusion}

-This paper presents AirNav, a large-scale benchmark dataset and a unified evaluation framework for UAV VLN.
-Built upon real-world urban aerial data and natural, diverse language instructions, AirNav systematically characterizes the comprehensive capability requirements of UAV VLN across perception, reasoning, and decision-making.
-We further propose AirVLN-R1, which adopts a training paradigm that combines SFT and RFT, achieving significantly better performance than existing methods while demonstrating strong generalization.
-Moreover, real-world test validate the feasibility and stability of AirVLN-R1 on actual UAV platforms.
-We hope that AirNav can provide a more realistic evaluation foundation for future research and contribute to the advancement of this field.
+This paper presents AirNav, a large-scale UAV VLN benchmark constructed from real urban aerial data, featuring 137K navigation samples with natural and diverse language instructions, along with a comprehensive evaluation of representative approaches under unified metrics and open-source implementations.
+We further propose AirVLN-R1, a navigation model combining SFT and RFT that achieves state-of-the-art performance on the AirNav benchmark.
+Real-world experiments validate the feasibility and consistency of sim-to-real transfer on physical UAV platforms.
+We hope AirNav provides a realistic and comprehensive evaluation foundation for future research on UAV VLN.